Profile Photo of Tim Alamenciak

 Ultimately, I see teaching as an act of accompaniment: supporting students as they develop the skills, confidence, and critical thinking needed to engage with the "wicked problems" they will encounter in their careers and communities.

-• ERS 253 – Communities and Sustainability (University of Waterloo) – Full course redesign, inquiry-based approach, integration of guest experts.
+• ERS 253 – Communities and Sustainability (University of Waterloo, Winter 2024, 38 students) — Complete course redesign with new readings, inquiry-based structure, and professional guest lectures.